By Fred Nelson Fabrication

 If you leave all of the bars in, be careful when you pop-up the sun roof so as not to hit cross bar #4.

-Any and all parts for our Land Rover P38 Range Rover roof rack are available separately.
+All parts for our Land Rover P38 Range Rover roof rack are available separately.
 Contact us if you need any replacement parts.
 All hardware is common and should be available locally.

 Thanks for your purchase and enjoy!